University of Minnesota (2012)

 Toward these ends, Dr. Eaton applies quantitative methods that allow for the direct testing of alternative hypotheses about mental disorder structure.
 For instance, are mental disorders best defined as categories (yes/no diagnoses), dimensions (symptom levels ranging from very low to very high), or category-dimension hybrids?
 These investigations utilize such approaches as exploratory and confirmatory factor analysis, structural equation modeling, latent class analysis, exploratory factor mixture modeling, item response theory (IRT), and model-based cluster analysis.
 He is on the Executive Board of the Hierarchical Taxonomy of Psychopathology Consortium and acts as the Chair of the Utility Work Group.
 He has a strong interest in psychometrics as well, including the reliable and valid assessment of psychopathology and personality.

 Dr. Eaton is also very interested in individual and group differences.
 In terms of individual differences, his research addresses the intersections between normal-range personality, pathological personality, and mental disorders.
 Regarding group differences, Dr. Eaton is particularly interested in mental health disparities between groups, as defined by age cohorts, gender, nationality/culture, race/ethnicity, sexual orientation, and so on.
 From where do these disparities emerge?
 Can a more accurate characterization of psychopathology help us understand these questions better?

 Finally, one area of particular interest to Dr. Eaton is research on human sexuality, sexual orientation, and gender identity.
 How can we conceptualize and classify the diversity of sexual attractions, behaviors, and identities?
 What is the best way to define and assess sexual orientation?
 Some of Dr. Eaton’s research in this area concerns what underpins the higher rates of mental disorders observed in LGBTQ+ individuals.
 For instance, what role do discrimination and harassment play in the development of mental disorders in sexual minorities?
 In addition, he wishes to pursue questions relating to understudied gender and sexual minorities, including transgender, bisexual, and asexual individuals.

 * denotes a graduate student or postdoctoral fellow for whom I served as primary advisor

-† denotes a departmental graduate student or postdoctoral fellow
+† denotes a current or former departmental graduate student or postdoctoral fellow

 Classification, Psychopathology, and Personality